awesomephant/untitled-coding-workshop/chapters/tools.md

 layout: post
 tags: post
 supTitle: "Chapter 1"
-title: "Workflow/Tools"
+title: "Workflow and Tools"
 intro: Installing a code editor and development tools, using the command line, setting up a Github account.
 date: 2019-01-02
+thumbnail: /assets/tools.png
 ---

 {% todo %}

-## 💡 Things to do
+## Things to do
 - [Install Visual Studio Code](#visual-studio)
 - [Get used to the command line](#the-command-line)
 - [Install node](#node)